Clinical Training

 PM

-Psychsocial Treatment Clinic
+Psychosocial Treatment Clinic

-CRH CRH Family Studies clinic CRH
+CRH CRH Family Studies Clinic CRH

 Fellows also spend time rotating on the pediatric psychiatry inpatient consultation-liaison (C/L) service at Duke Children’s Hospital.
 Fellows round with multidisciplinary teams including psychologists and social workers in intensive care units and pediatric floors, develop into team leaders, and teach medical students and residents.
 Over the course of the rotation, fellows develop expertise treating infant delirium, eating disorders and mood disorders, among other conditions.